Piano Recital: Konstantin Scherbakov

 V. Nuit d’été

-Initially, No.5 reminded me of a Song without Words by Mendelssohn Bartholdy: indeed, nicely depicting the calm, serene atmosphere of a summer night.
+Initially, No.5 reminded me of a Song without Words by Mendelssohn Bartholdy.
+Indeed, nicely depicting the calm, serene atmosphere of a summer night.
 One can hear the song of a nightingale, maybe a gentle wind playing with the leaves of a tree.
 But almost unnoticeably (for the listener), the music gets more intricate.
 The right hand deploys virtuosic cadenza-like chains of wide-spanning figurations, espressivo, dolcissimo, jeu perlé.
-The composer resorted to three staves in order to keep the notation readable.
+Lyapunov resorted to three staves in order to keep the notation readable.
 And yet, apart from the central, broad climax, the piece remains marvelously atmospheric, serene, despite all the technical challenges!
 Keeping the atmosphere in this study requires excellent dynamic control.
 The rendition we heard left nothing to wish for!

-“Tempête” is the appropriate title for No.6: neckbreakingly rapid triplet figures in both hands, spanning the width of the keyboard, depict storm winds, lightnings.
+“Tempête” is the appropriate title for No.6!
+Neckbreakingly rapid triplet figures in both hands, spanning the width of the keyboard, depict storm winds, lightnings.
 Amidst all this, a melody line, at times in the right hand, then in the bass etc., can be heard almost throughout the piece.
 Fascinating!